"Before one can become supernormal, one has to become normal."

 Note that it doesn't necessarily make you feel bad.
 Even if it is not always comfortable, it is accompanied by a greater feeling of 'going somewhere'.
 Not just touching the surface of things, but really transforming your life.

 Students commonly find that what they can cope with is far more than what they had previously thought.
-In fact, one of the purposes of an IST training is precisely to discover and develop the part of oneself that can cope: the NBY philosophy.
+In fact, one of the purposes of an IST training is precisely to discover and develop the part of yourself that can cope: the NBY philosophy.

 With IST, as with most things in life, the more you put into it, the more you will get out of it.